rwood/WallpaperChange/README.md

 The transition_slices value tells the program how many intermediate pictures to make for transitions.
 The transition_time_ms value tells the program how long the entire transition should take.
 The default is 10 frames over 5 seconds.
+Also, if you want to make one wallpaper work on multiple monitors, just change "Fill" to "Tiled" in the WallpaperChange.exe.config file.
+Just make sure you have a wallpaper big enough for your screens!
+(Ex: Two 1080x1960 screens == 2160x1960 wallpaper)

 v0.7 Removed the phantom window.
 Removed start automotically from the tray.
 It was problematic. v0.6 Changed the startup method from a registry entry to a lnk in the Startup folder.